-Managing devices using the Azure portal - preview
+How to manage devices using the Azure portal

 With device management in Azure Active Directory (Azure AD), you can ensure that your users are accessing your resources from devices that meet your standards for security and compliance.